No other fishery in the world (fresh or salt) is as unique, as the fisheries of Tsimane.

 The fish are called Golden Dorado.
 They will chew through 40 lb. wire trace, shatter even the stoutest nine-weight, and will even try to take a hunk of flesh out your arm while you’re holding a trophy for a grip-n-grin.
 They’re fearless predators, and a top game fish that any adventure-oriented angler should have on his or her bucket list.

-No other fly fishing destination offers a more visceral immersion into the jungle haunts of dorado than the Tsimane area in Bolivia.
+Tsimane is a visceral immersion into the jungle haunts of dorado.
 If you have an ounce of adventure in your fly fishing soul and are keen to fish dorado in a hyper-remote location, then Tsimane is the place.

 Every week, groups of only 4-8 anglers will enjoy comfortable wilderness lodges which offer outstanding international cuisine.
 They will set off every morning in locally constructed dugout canoes, specially developed for this environment and led by an expert dorado fly-fishing guide and two native assistants from the local Tsimane tribes.
 Indeed, the interaction with the natives is one of the most fulfilling parts of the Tsimane experience.